 Mr. Nemec: My name is Gerald Nemec.
-I am an attorney for Enron Capital & Trade Resources Corporation,_________________.
+I am an attorney for Enron Capital & Trade Resources Corp., 1400 Smith St. Houston, Texas 77002.
 Enron Capital & Trade Resources Corporation is an affiliate of Enron Storage Company.

-Mr. Hand: Would you please generally describe the purpose of the applications filed by Enron Storage in Docket Nos.
+Mr. Hand: Would you please generally describe the purpose of the applications filed by Enron Storage Company in Docket Nos.
 PL 99-023 and PL 99-024?

-Mr. Nemec: Enron Storage filed these applications pursuant to Sections 554 and 555(H) of the Natural Resources & Energy Act of 1973, as amended, and the rules of procedure and regulations of the Commissioner of Conservation, for authorization to interconnect its natural gas pipeline facilities with the interstate natural gas pipeline facilities of Florida Gas Transmission.
-The applications also request that a blanket certificate be granted to Enron Storage authorizing and approving transportation agreements under Section 311 of the Natural Gas Policy Act of 1978.
+Mr. Nemec: Enron Storage Company filed these applications pursuant to Sections 554 and 555(H) of the Natural Resources & Energy Act of 1973, as amended, and the rules of procedure and regulations of the Commissioner of Conservation, for authorization to interconnect its natural gas storage and pipeline facilities with the interstate natural gas pipeline facilities of Florida Gas Transmission Company.
+The applications also request that a blanket certificate be granted to Enron Storage Company authorizing and approving storage agreements under Section 311 of the Natural Gas Policy Act of 1978.

-Mr. Hand: Would you please describe the authority sought by Enron Storage in Docket No. PL 99-023?
+Mr. Hand: Would you please describe the authority sought by Enron Storage Company in Docket No. PL 99-023?

-Mr. Nemec: Enron Storage filed its application in Docket No. PL 99-023 to interconnect its natural gas pipelineand storage facilities with the interstate natural gas pipeline facilities of Florida Gas Transmission Company in Section 41, Township 12 South, Range 13 East, Assumption Parish, Louisiana.
+Mr. Nemec: Enron Storage Company filed its application in Docket No. PL 99-023 to interconnect its natural gas storage and pipeline facilities with the interstate natural gas pipeline facilities of Florida Gas Transmission Company in Section 41, Township 12 South, Range 13 East, Assumption Parish, Louisiana.
 A map depicting the location of the proposed interconnection was previously introduced as Exhibit No. 3.
 A Form PL-2 for this interconnection was attached to the application in this matter.

-Mr. Hand: Mr. Nemec, what is the purpose of Enron Storage’s proposed interconnection with the facilities of Florida Gas Transmission?
+Mr. Hand: Mr. Nemec, what is the purpose of Enron Storage Company’s proposed interconnection with the facilities of Florida Gas Transmission Company?

-Mr. Nemec: The proposed interconnection with Florida Gas Transmission will enhance Enron Storage’s ability to provide natural gas storage to intrastate and interstate markets.
+Mr. Nemec: The proposed interconnection with Florida Gas Transmission Company will enhance Enron Storage Company’s ability to provide natural gas storage to intrastate and interstate markets.

-Mr. Hand: What is the purpose of Enron Storage’s application filed in Docket No. PL 99-024?
+Mr. Hand: What is the purpose of Enron Storage Company’s application filed in Docket No. PL 99-024?

-Mr. Nemec: In this docket, Enron Storage seeks to obtain a blanket certificate authorizing and approving certain natural gas storageand storage-related transportation agreements under Section 311 of the Natural Gas Policy Act of 1978 and for authority to utilize certain interconnections under this blanket certificate.
+Mr. Nemec: In this docket, Enron Storage Company seeks to obtain a blanket certificate authorizing and approving certain natural gas storage agreements under Section 311 of the Natural Gas Policy Act of 1978 and for authority to utilize certain interconnections under this blanket certificate.

-Mr. Hand: Which interconnections does Enron Storage seek to include under the blanket certificate?
+Mr. Hand: Which interconnections does Enron Storage Company seek to include under the blanket certificate?

-Mr. Nemec: Enron Storage seeks to include all of its existing interconnections under the blanket certificate.
+Mr. Nemec: Enron Storage Company seeks to include all of its existing interconnections under the blanket certificate.
 These interconnections are with the natural gas pipeline facilities of: Koch Gateway Pipeline Company, Louisiana Resources Pipeline Company Limited Partnership, Acadian Gas Pipeline Corporation.
-Enron Storage also seeks to include its proposed interconnection with Florida Gas Transmission under the blanket certificate.
+Enron Storage Company also seeks to include its proposed interconnection with Florida Gas Transmission under the blanket certificate.
 The location of each of these interconnections is more fully described on the Forms PL-2 submitted with the application.

-Mr. Hand: The application filed by Enron Storage indicated that it performed no intrastate storage service in 1998.
+Mr. Hand: The application filed by Enron Storage Company indicated that it performed no intrastate storage service in 1998.
 Is this correct?

 Mr. Nemec: No it is not.
-This statement was made in error because the accounting system employed by Enron Storage in 1998 was incapable of properly tracking intrastate storage volumes.
+This statement was made in error because the volume accounting system employed by Enron Storage Company in 1998 was incapable of properly tracking intrastate storage volumes.
 As a result, all of the intrastate storage volumes were accounted for as Section 311 volumes.
-Effective February 1999, Enron Storage utilizes an accounting program which allows it to properly track intrastate volumes.
+Effective February 1999, Enron Storage Company utilizes a volume accounting program which allows it to properly track intrastate volumes.

-Mr. Hand: What percentage of Enron Storage’s current throughput is utilized to serve intrastate markets?
+Mr. Hand: What percentage of Enron Storage Company’s current throughput is utilized to serve intrastate markets?

-Mr. Nemec: From February to April 1999, % of Enron Storage’s throughput was utilized to serve intrastate markets.
+Mr. Nemec: From February to April 1999, 26% of Enron Storage Company’s throughput was utilized to serve intrastate markets.